 View the County's Face Coverings web page for additional details and resources.

 On March 30, 2020, the City established a temporary moratorium on the imposition of the City's fines, penalties, and interest (Spanish) accrued due to non-payment of certain taxes and charges.
 On June 3, 2020, an amended order (Spanish) extended the end date from May 31 to September 30, 2020.
-On September 28, 2020, a second amended order extended the end date to December 31, 2020.
+On September 28, 2020, a second amended order (Spanish) extended the end date to December 31, 2020.
+On December 18, 2020, a third amended order (Spanish) extended the end date to March 31, 2021.
 A Certification of Financial Hardship application to request this assistance is available.
-Applications must be received by September 30 and only apply to charges incurred from March 17 to September 30.
+Applications must be received by March 31, 2021 and only apply to charges incurred from March 17, 2020 to March 31, 2021.
 Read the press release announcing the original order.

 On April 10, 2020, the City created an order (Spanish) amending sections of the Livermore Municipal Code regarding public nuisances to include effective enforcement mechanisms for emergency summary abatement when a nuisance activity presents an imminent threat to life or public health, and to address violations of emergency orders.